Skip to main content

 -i

-The -i flag is important — you need the response headers, specifically the ETag value:
+The -i flag returns the response headers, including the ETag value:

 HTTP/1.1 200 OK